Complex geometry: Complex surfaces

+Compact manifolds of maximal Kodaira dimension ($\kappa(X)=\dim(X)$) are called manifolds of general type.

+In complex dimension 2, this basic classification can be refined: surfaces that are not of general type are subdivided into 9 classes, which leads to the Enriques-Kodaira classification of compact surfaces into ten classes.

 Holomorphic line bundles

 Complex geometry is concerned not only with complex spaces, but other holomorphic objects attached to them.
 The classification of holomorphic line bundles on a complex variety $X$ is given by the Picard variety $\operatorname{Pic}(X)$ of $X$.

 The picard variety can be easily described in the case where $X$ is a compact Riemann surface of genus g.
 Namely, in this case the Picard variety is a disjoint union of complex Abelian varieties, each of which is isomorphic to the Jacobian variety of the curve, classifying divisors of degree zero up to linear equivalence.
 In differential-geometric terms, these Abelian varieties are complex tori, complex manifolds diffeomorphic to $(S^1)^{2g}$, possibly with one of many different complex structures.

 By the Torelli theorem, a compact Riemann surface is determined by its Jacobian variety, and this demonstrates one reason why the study of structures on complex spaces can be useful, in that it can allow one to solve classify the spaces themselves.